Kunull/Writeups/docs/Lord of SQLInjection/succubus.md

 SELECT id FROM prob_succubus WHERE id='\' AND pw='{$_GET[pw]}'
 ```

 As we can see, now the `\' AND pw=` part is being treated as a string.
-This is because the `\` character tells the code to ignore the following character which was the closing single quote.
+This is because the `\` character escapes the following character which was the closing single quote.

 Anything we insert into the `?pw` parameter will thus be treated as code.